Wintellect/MSLearn/Introduction to Git/includes/09-resolve-merge-conflicts.md

 rebase: ...o...m...A...D...B...C
 ```

-Merge has the advantage of preserving all of the individual changes and
-recording the merge metadata in a commit.
-Rebase has the advantage of keeping
-the history simple and easy to understand.
-In both of these cases, if there's
-a conflict Git will interrupt the process to let you try to resolve it.
-There
+Merge has the advantage of preserving all of the individual changes and recording the merge metadata in a commit.
+Rebase has the advantage of keeping the history simple and easy to understand.
+In both cases, if there's a conflict, Git interruptS the process to let you try to resolve it.
-are two ways to

 ## Simplify history by squashing

-The third possibility is to squash Bob's two commits into a single one, with a
+The third possibility [*TO SOLVE WHAT PROBLEM?
+RESTATE FOR CLARITY --ES*] is to squash Bob's two commits into a single one, with a
 message like "add Bob's cat" that summarizes everything that he did.
-Most
-developers prefer this -- it lets them make commits with messages like "Fix
-off-by-one bug", "make backup", "Revert bad merge", or something even less
-helpful (see [this xkcd cartoon](https://xkcd.com/1296/) for example).
-Then
-they can compose a good message, describing *what they did* rather than the
-details of how they did it, and put that into the project's official history.

-There are two different ways of doing this, plus a short-cut.
-Many developers
-take the short-cut and simply make a single commit that they keep amending.
-It's not really a good idea, because it's much harder to find a problem in an
-amended commit with a bug in it that was introduced sometime in the last week,
-than a series of simple ones made every day or so.
-(Take a look at the man
-page for `git bisect` to see to do that quickly.)

-The two ways are `git merge --squash` and `git rebase --interactive` (usually
-shortened to `git rebase -i`).
-Interactive rebase creates a temporary file
-containing all of the commits and their one-line descriptions, preceeded by a
-command.
-Initially the command is `pick`; you can edit that to `drop`,
-`squash`, `edit`, or `reword`.
-(Edit lets you edit files, reword just lets
-you edit the commit message.)
+Most developers prefer to use this method, as it lets them make commits with messages like "Fix off-by-one bug", "make backup", "Revert bad merge", or something even less helpful (see [this xkcd cartoon](https://xkcd.com/1296/) for an example).
+Doing so lets developers and other project team members compose good messages, describing *what they did* rather than the details of how they did it, and store that information in the project's official history.

+There are two different ways of doing this [*WRITE OUT WHAT "THIS" REFERS TO...
+REALLY, IT'S IMPOSSIBLE TO BE TOO EXPLICIT!--ES*], plus a short-cut.
+(Take a look at the man page for `git bisect` to see to do that quickly.)
+Many developers take the short-cut and simply make a single commit that they keep amending.
+It's not really a good idea, because it's much harder to find a problem in an amended commit with a bug in it that was introduced sometime in the last week, than a series of simple ones made every day or so.

+The two (better) ways to package-up several changes into a single commit are `git merge --squash` and `git rebase --interactive` (usually shortened to `git rebase -i`).
+Interactive rebase creates a temporary file containing all of the commits and their one-line descriptions, preceeded by a command.
+Initially the command is `pick`; you can edit that to `drop`, `squash`, `edit`, or `reword`.
+(Edit lets you edit files; reword just lets you edit the commit message.)
 You can also change the order of the commits.

-Squashing is simpler:  it simply performs all of the changes that would have
-been made by a real merge, but stops just short of making the merge commit or
-moving HEAD.
-All of the changed files are left in the working tree and index,
-ready to commit.
+Squashing is simpler: It simply performs all of the changes that would have been made by a real merge, but it stops just short of making the merge commit or moving HEAD.
+All of the changed files are left in the working tree and index, ready to commit.

 In a simpler world, Bob could just do:

 ```
 # git merge --squash addCat
 # git commit -m "Add Bob's cat"
 ```

-(We're using `#` instead of `$` to indicate that you shouldn't actually type
-those commands -- Bash ignores everything from `#` to the end of the line.)
+(We use `#` instead of `$` to indicate that you shouldn't actually type those commands -- Bash ignores everything from `#` to the end of the line.)

-It isn't *quite* that simple, because Bob and Alice each changed the same line
-in `index.html`, which created a merge conflict.
+It isn't *quite* that simple, because Bob and Alice each changed the same line in `index.html`, which created a merge conflict.

 ## Resolve merge conflicts

-What *actually* happens when Bob makes his merge is that Git notices that the
-branches being merged have changes that overlap, so it interrupts the merge
-process so that you can figure out what the final result should be.
+What *actually* happens when Bob makes his merge is that Git notices that the branches being merged have changes that overlap, so it interrupts the merge process so that you can figure out what the final result should be.

 ```
 $ git merge --squash addCat